 Section 611(a) provides for a deduction in computing taxable income for depletion.
-This deduction is available for "mines, oil and gas wells, other natural deposits, and timber[.]"
-The depletion allowance deduction resembles the depreciation deduction, infra, in that both deductions are a form of cost recovery of capital investments.
-Unlike the depreciation deduction, which is an allowance for the gradual consumption of an asset that the taxpayer uses to produce a product (or to provide a service), the depletion allowance deduction is an allowance for the cost recovery of wasting assets that are the product.
-The depletion allowance is part of the cost of the thing that the taxpayer sells.
+This deduction is available for "mines, oil and gas wells, other natural deposits, and timber[.]"156 The depletion allowance deduction resembles the depreciation deduction, infra, in that both deductions are a form of cost recovery of capital investments.
+Unlike the depreciation deduction, which is an allowance for the gradual consumption of an asset that the taxpayer uses to produce a product (or to provide a service), the depletion allowance deduction is an allowance for the cost recovery of wasting assets that are the product.157 The depletion allowance is part of the cost of the thing that the taxpayer sells.

 Congress enacted the depletion allowance deduction as a means for fossil fuel companies and mine operators to deduct an amount equal to the reduction in value of their mineral reserves as they extracted and sold the mineral. § 611(a).
-The deduction allows a taxpayer to recover its capital investment so that the investment will not diminish as the minerals are extracted and sold.
-Despite this purpose, there is no requirement that the taxpayer invest any money in the mineral rights, and taxpayer does not have to have legal title to take advantage of the deduction.
-First codified in 1913, the depletion allowance deduction was originally limited to mines
+The deduction allows a taxpayer to recover its capital investment so that the investment will not diminish as the minerals are extracted and sold.158 Despite this purpose, there is no requirement that the taxpayer invest any money in the mineral rights,159

-&lt;sup>165 I.R.C. § 611(a).
+156 I.R.C. § 611(a).

-Commissioner v.
+157 Commissioner v.
 Southwest Exploration Co., 350 U.S. 308, 312 (1956) (depletion allowance "based on the theory that the extraction of minerals gradually exhausts the capital investment in the mineral deposit").

-&lt;sup>167 Id. at 312.
+158 Id. at 312.